FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/what-to-do-when-auth-system-vendor-acquired.md

 While this was not an auth system, the same logic can be made by an acquirer.
 A more auth specific example is what happened with Stormpath and Okta in 2017, where customers were given [six months to migrate from the former to the latter](https://techcrunch.com/2017/03/06/okta-stormpath/).

 What's the use of an auth system that's not maintained or supported?
 Maybe you could live with an unmaintained software package if it wasn't under regular threat, but that doesn't describe an auth system.
-Authentication is critical to your customers' privacy and the all application functionality.
+Authentication is critical to your customers' privacy and all application functionality.
 You don't want a security vulnerability in your auth system to shake customer confidence in your application.

 ### Product Is Milked and Prices Rise